Eflores89/eem/README.md

 # eem (En El Margen)
-### Themes & outlines for project evaluations
+### Themes & shortcut functions for writing.
-These are collections of graph themes for www.enelmargen.org and project evaluation outlines, using RMarkdown.
+These are collections of graph themes for www.enelmargen.org and shortcut functions for data analysis for personal projects.
 ___________________
 ### Themes & Colors
 #### Themes